Filtering the rejection set while preserving false discovery rate control: Focused BH

-Now, to extend this procedure to arbitrary (non-subsetting) filters, we simply replace the denominator of (\ref{FDP_hat}) with the total \textit{weighted} number of discoveries post-filtering:

-This leads to Procedure \ref{filtered_BH}, which applies for any filter $\F$.
+Note that the set in (\ref{t_star}) is always nonempty because $\fdphat(0) = 0$.
+This leads to Procedure~\ref{focused_BH}, which applies for any filter $\F$.

-This procedure is similar to the empirical Bayes formulation of BH proposed by Storey et al. \cite{SetS04}, and in fact reduces to it when $\F$ is trivial.
-The name Focused BH reflects the fact that Procedure 1 is a generalization of BH and provides guarantees on the set of discoveries scientists decide to focus upon.
+This procedure is similar to the empirical Bayes formulation of BH proposed by Storey et al. \cite{Storey04}, and in fact reduces to it when $\F$ is trivial, i.e. $\F(\cR, \bm p) = \cR$.
+The name Focused BH reflects the fact that Procedure~\ref{focused_BH} is a generalization of BH and provides guarantees on the set of discoveries scientists decide to focus upon.
+Next, we move on to stating sufficient conditions on the filter and the p-value dependence structure for Focused BH to control the FDR.